 - Occupational Health Services

 - The Childcare Voucher Scheme, provided for Birmingham City Council by Sodexo Motivation Solutions UK, is a government approved, tax efficient way of paying for childcare and can be used for a wide range of care and activities.
-Parents currently in the Childcare Voucher Scheme can remain in the scheme and continue to benefit from the savings until:

 - Mental Health and Wellbeing support through ‘help’, Employee Assistance and ‘Staff Care’.
 This service can help school staff with: